International network

 Public transport connections:

 • U-6 - directly at the Ullsteinstraße underground station.
-Exit: Viktoriastraße.
+A: Viktoriastraße.

 • Bus 170 / 246 (Friedrich Karl Strasse and Attilaplatz)